-Thirty-two technology tasks were administered.
+Twenty-nine technology tasks were administered.
 Students also completed an interview questionnaire that investigated their attitudes towards, conceptions of, and involvement in technology activity.

-Twelve tasks were administered in one-to-one interview settings, where students used materials and visual information.
+Eleven tasks were administered in oneto-one interview settings, where students used materials and visual information.
 Six tasks were presented in team or group situations involving small groups of students working together.
-Twelve tasks were attempted in a stations arrangement, where students worked independently on a series of tasks.
-Finally, two tasks were presented in an independent approach, where four students worked on the same tasks at the same time, independently.
+Eleven tasks were attempted in a stations arrangement, where students worked independently on a series of tasks.
+Finally, one task was presented in an independent approach, where four students worked on the same tasks at the same time, independently.

-Twenty-seven of the thirty-two tasks were the same or almost the same for both year 4 and 8.
-Five tasks were attempted only by year 8 students.
+Twenty-two of the 29 tasks were the same or almost the same for both year 4 and 8.
+Seven tasks were attempted only by year 8 students.